dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/04-archive/2025/ENHANCEMENT_2025-11-25_DynamicUIBookmarks.md

 ## Problem

-Previously, UI bookmarks in the Spy Window were hardcoded in `SpyWindow.KnownControlItems.xaml`.
+Previously, UI bookmarks in the Spy Window were hardcoded in `AutomationWindow.KnownControlItems.xaml`.
 Users couldn't:
 - Add new bookmarks without modifying XAML
 - Delete unused bookmarks
 - Rename bookmarks for clarity